 & The Smuggling Museum

-We provide daily tours of Bleak House - the former home of Charles Dickens.
-The tour includes a visit to his study, it was here that Dickens wrote 'David Copperfield' and began work on his follow-up book 'Bleak House'.
+Bleak House - the former home of Charles Dickens.
+See the study, where he wrote 'David Copperfield' and began work on his follow-up book 'Bleak House'.

 The Smuggling Museum

 The museum located in the cellars opened in 1970.
 Many of the exhibits were rescued by divers to an eighteenth century wreck that was exposed when sands shifted in Viking Bay in the early 1970's.
 The sands rapidly re-covered the wreck and the ship hasn't been seen since.